alda-lang/alda.io/index.md

 ---
 layout: page
-title: Alda?
+title: Alda
-subtitle: What is Alda?
-permalink: /about/
+subtitle: A music programming language for musicians
+sitemap:
+  priority: 0.9
 ---

-Alda (the Quenya word for *tree*) aims to be a powerful and flexible programming language for the musician who wants to easily compose and generate music on the fly, using naught but a text editor.
+Alda is a text-based programming language for music composition.
+It allows you to write and play back music using nothing but a text editor.

     piano: o3
     g8 a b > c d e f+ g | a b > c d e f+ g4 g8 f+ e d c < b a g | f+ e d c < b a g4
     << g1/>g/>g/b/>d/g

-Alda is designed in a way that equally favors aesthetics, flexibility and ease of use.
+The language's design equally favors aesthetics, flexibility and ease of use.

-## Features ##
+## Features

 * Easy to understand, markup-like syntax.